pcda17/pcda17.github.io/using_github.md

 Clicking 'Sync' will also download any new/updated files from the project on GitHub.
-You'll want to do this before starting every work session to make sure you're working with the most recent files.
+You'll want to do this before starting each work session to make sure you have the most recent files.

 The PCDA syllabus is currently visible at [https://stevemclaugh.github.io/pcda/](https://stevemclaugh.github.io/pcda/).